 Ultimately, the best thing you can do when buying a house is to keep an open mind.
 Unless you’re building a new home, there’s a good chance, you’ll have to make some compromises.
 When you go into the process with an open mind, it’s a lot easier to see things in a positive light.

-When you buy your first real estate property, you have a lot going on with moving in, perhaps buying some furniture, hosting your first party at the house and getting used to those mortgage payments.
+When you buy your first real estate property, you have a lot going on with moving in, perhaps buying some furniture, setting up at&t tv, hosting your first party at the house and getting used to those mortgage payments.
 With all that excitement, it’s easy to overlook routine home maintenance, especially when you’ve never had to tackle these tasks before.

 To keep things from getting overwhelming, we’ve created this home maintenance guide for first-time owners.
 And don’t worry – most of these tasks take just a few minutes or a quick call to a trusted pro.